 Important information about ZOHYDRO ER:

 - Get emergency help right away if you take too much ZOHYDRO ER (overdose).
-ZOHYDRO ER can cause breathing problems that can lead to death, even if you take your dose as prescribed.
+When you first start taking ZOHYDRO ER, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 - Never give anyone else your ZOHYDRO ER.
 They could die from taking it.
 Store ZOHYDRO ER away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away ZOHYDRO ER is against the law.